- Quick start guide

 As soon as you sent the SMS message, the SMS Gateway uses the created routing rule to help the POP3 user connection to receive the SMS message.
 After the POP3 user connection received the SMS message, it forwards the message to the connected Windows mail account as a new e-mail.
 As you can see it in Figure 16, the message arrives as a new e-mail in the Inbox folder.

-- Email to SMS using IMAP
+- How to setup e-mail to SMS forwarding using an IMAP client

-- Email to SMS using POP3
+- How to setup e-mail to SMS forwarding using a POP3 client

-- How to setup email to SMS with Gmail
+- How to setup E-mail to SMS with Gmail

 - How to send SMS from Thunderbird